-Paper Organization & Storage Products
+Paper Organization and Storage Products

 12x12 Paper Storage Options

 Tiffany's ultimate guide to 12x12 paper organization - and other sizes, too!

 Getting your paper organized can be a real challenge.
 My recommendation is to organize all of your paper together by theme, holiday, event, or rainbow.
 When I say all of your paper, that includes 12x12, 8.5X11, 8x8, 6x6...even your scraps of paper.

 The process is simple and can be done much more quickly than you might think if you follow these easy steps.

 I always recommend vertical storage for paper.
 It's so much easier to "thumb" through and find what you need.

 Each of the items above will work for organizing your paper.
 Choose the organizer that works best for the way you craft.